-As well as these (they are deprecated LoC terms - old Genre terms for fiction ended in "stories", but new ones end in "fiction"):
+There are also deprecated LoC terms to keep an eye out for - some of the old Genre terms for fiction ended in "stories" but the new ones end in "fiction" (these can be removed as well):

-- =650 \0\$aDetective and mystery stories.
+=650 0 aDetective and mystery stories.

-- =650 \0\$aRomance stories.
+=650 \0\$aRomance stories.

-- =650 \0\$aLove stories.
+=650 \0\$aLove stories.

-This field is parsed by Drupal - Genre Heading.
+655 - Genre Headings (Parsed)

 This is a mandatory field.
 A minimum of one is required, although most often there will be multiple.
-This is a list of Genre Terms used by NNELS.
+See the Excel sheet linked above for a list of Genre Terms used by NNELS.

 Over time, this list will become second nature.
 But in the meantime it is worth using it for reference.
 The list is broken into Fiction, Non-fiction, and Others (terms identify things like Form, Audience, or special interest).
-Don't use fiction terms for non-fiction items and vice-versa.
+Do not use fiction terms for non-fiction items and vice-versa.
 The Other terms can be applied to both (Poetry and Drama notwithstanding).

-Juvenile fiction - for Juvenile fiction only use the Genre term Juvenile Fiction - do not include other fictional terms (still use general terms like Canadian fiction or Picture books, etc., but do not include things like Fantasy fiction or Detective and mystery fiction) - this is because we do not have a way to filter for audience on the website, so we do not want patrons to sort for mystery novels and get children's books.
+Juvenile fiction - for Juvenile fiction only use the Genre term Juvenile Fiction - do not include other fictional terms (still include general terms like Canadian fiction or Picture books, etc., but do not include things like Fantasy fiction or Detective and mystery fiction) - this is because we do not have a way to filter for audience on the website, so we do not want patrons to sort for mystery novels and get a bunch of children's books.
 For nonfiction, do a regular genre treatment.